 - Temporary duty rates – apply to specific imported goods, which have been deliberately chosen by the Chinese government to increase imports and meet domestic demand.
 In 2019, low temporary duty rates were imposed on 706 imported products, which are lower than the MFN duty rate.

-Major duty reliefs in place since 2020
+Major tariff reliefs in place since 2023

 At PTL Group, we specialize in financial services in China.
 Get in touch today and let us support your China operations.